tbranyen/diffhtml/packages/diffhtml/README.md

 management and garbage collection. diffHTML maintains a single VTree root that mirrors a mounted element in the DOM, it reconciles all future renders into this tree and the DOM.

-#### Features

-- Helps you build components using HTML and JavaScript
-- [Provides a tagged template
-  function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals) to inline your markup with dynamic interpolation into your component code
-- Your markup is compiled to a *VTree* and patched efficiently to the DOM
-- Transitions API to hook into element and attribute state changes
-- Object pooling to avoid GC thrashing and expensive childNode/attribute/uuid generation

 ### Install